When do Bees Come Out?

 Pinterest Hidden Image

-Bees That Come Out of Hibernation
+When Bees Come Out in Spring

 Bumble bee on early Spring flower and yellow jacket wasp.

-The colder months of the year are not completely devoid of insect activity.
-Some bees will be out looking for resources when the daily temperatures allow.
+Winter is typically a quieter time for bees.
+But, the colder months of the year are not completely devoid of insect activity.

 Foraging in Cooler Temperatures

+Yellow Jacket Wasp queen begins to forage and build a nest sometime during the month of April.
 One difference between honey bees and yellow jacket wasps, is that the wasps forage in cooler temps – earlier in the morning and later in the day.

 For this reason, some homeowners buy traps or build their own yellow jacket traps to try to capture the queens early in the season.